Monad transformers

 Instead, we use the monad transformer

-to add a mutable state into theEval
+StateTto add a mutable state into theEvalmonad!

-monad!In other words,
+In other words,

-) but we will not describe it here)data StateT s m a evalStateT :: Monad m => StateT s m a -> s -> m a class Monad m => MonadState s m where get :: m s put :: s -> m ()
+StateTtakes a monadmand returns a monad which contains a mutable state of certain typesand two operations:getandput— such monads are calledMonadState s.
+(Actually, they have one more operation (state) but we will not describe it here)data StateT s m a evalStateT :: Monad m => StateT s m a -> s -> m a class Monad m => MonadState s m where get :: m s put :: s -> m ()

 The monad

-is then responsible for the plumbing required to pass around the store.newtype Eval a = MkEval (StateT Store (ReaderT Env Identity) a) deriving (Functor, Applicative, Monad, MonadState Store, MonadReader Env)
+Evalis then responsible for the plumbing required to pass around the store.newtype Eval a = Eval { unEval :: StateT Store (ReaderT Env Identity) a } deriving (Functor, Applicative, Monad, MonadState Store, MonadReader Env)

 Alternatively, we could have defined an state-reader monad from scratch, i.e., not using the monad transformers

-**Exercise**: Implement a "state-reader monad" directlynewtype MyMonad s e a = MyMonad {runMyMonad :: s -> e -> (a,s)}
+newtype Eval a = Eval { unEval :: Store -> Env -> (a, Store) }**Exercise**: Implement a "state-reader monad" directlynewtype MyMonad s e a = MyMonad {runMyMonad :: s -> e -> (a,s)}instance Monad (MyMonad s e) where return = returnMyMonad (>>=) = bindMyMonad

-returnMyMonad :: a -> MyMonad s e a returnMyMonad x = MyMonad $ \s -> \ e -> (x, s)
+returnMyMonad :: a -> MyMonad s e a returnMyMonad x = MyMonad \ s -> \ e -> (x, s)

 While it works, the price to pay is modularity.